jdebacker/UN-OG-Training/docs/book/python/intro.md

 In addition, [GitHub Copilot](https://github.com/features/copilot) is an amazing resource and can be added as an extension to VS Code.
 However, this service is not free of charge and does require an internet connection to work.

 In the iframe below is a PDF of the BYU ACME open-access lab entitled, "Python Intro".
 You can either scroll through the lab on this page using the iframe window, or you can download the PDF for use on your computer.
-See {cite}`BYUACME_PythonIntro`.
+See {cite}`BYUACME_PythonIntro`. {numref}`ExerPythonIntro` below has you work through the problems in this BYU ACME lab.

 <div>
   <iframe id="inlineFrameExample"